 Run the device into a single application.
 These applications can be downloaded from the App Store or Play Store.
 IT admins can also publish enterprise apps in single app kiosk mode.
 Users can access only one application.

 Run one or more pre-approved applications on the device.
 Just like single app mode, administrators can push applications from App Store, Play Store, or Enterprise store.
 Users can access only allowed applications.

 Essentially a single-app mode kiosk, the allowed application is a browser.
 IT admins can whitelist websites, and users can only access this set of websites on the browser.

 With cutting-edge mobile technology, mobile devices have become affordable to deploy in bulk in the organization; plus the advantage of small size and its handiness, the enterprise is taking the risk of investing big on achieving good results with enterprise mobility.
-Kiosk Lockdown Software like Scalefusion can help them achieve their return on this investment by offering various features like Kiosk Mode to solve business problems and streamline their processes.
+Scalefusion can help them achieve their return on this investment by offering various features like Kiosk Mode to solve business problems and streamline their processes.

 With the rapid growth in enterprise devices, it’s necessary to manage and secure their devices more effectively using Device Management software.
 Manage Devices more relentlessly not only for Android & iOS devices but also for Windows.